Skip to content

 Why the Vignelli Canon Still Rules Modern Design

-Massimo Vignelli published his Canon in 2010 — a 100-page design manifesto he gave away free.
-More than a decade later, it still embarrasses most of what we call “modern.”
+In 2010, Massimo Vignelli published a 100-page design manifesto and gave it away free.
+More than a decade later, it still embarrasses most of what we call modern design.

 Read more